eprints/image_tiles/README.md

 - The documents title and related eprint id should go in the formatdesc / description field separated by an @
 `Test title@7` for example.

+## TODO
+- Randomly populate the squares from the documents within the eprint
+- Utilize caching of citations
+- Non curated mode, where applicable documents are pulled from a recent selection of eprints

 Authors:
 - Edward Oakley, EPrints Services

+Developed as part of [UCA Research Online](https://research.uca.ac.uk/) rebrand (2022)

 EPrints 3.4 is supplied by EPrints Services.
 The files contained within this directory are all Copyright 2022 University of Southampton.